dariopalminio/daro-shop-back/README.md

     │     └── controller # API Controllers responsible for handling incoming requests and returning responses to the client (routing)
-    ├── domain # Layer for the domain to Business Logic │     ├── service # Layer that composes application use cases │     └── model # Business domain classes and everything that composes domain model (Entities and Value Objects) │
+    ├── domain # Layer for the domain to Business Logic │     ├── service # Layer that composes application use cases │     │    └── interface # input-port used by app layer │     ├── infra-interface # output-port to infrastructure interfaces
+    │     └── model # Business domain classes and everything that composes domain model (Entities and Value Objects) │
     └── infra # Layer for communication with what is external of application and infrastructure